OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 ---
-title: Tracking Your Work From Code to Deployment
+title: Tracking your work from code to deployment
 description: A look at the new custom metadata capabilities in Octopus.
 visibility: private
 author: shannon.lewis@octopus.com